Sashmit29/Sashmit29/README.md

 </tr>
 <tr class="odd">
 <th><strong>FIRST Robotics (FRC &amp; FTC)</strong></th>
-<th><p>As Director of Software on FTC 19708 and FRC 9023, I led the
+<td><p>As Director of Software on FTC 19708 and FRC 9023, I led the
 development of an intelligent localization system fusing AprilTag vision and wheel odometry data with a Kalman filter to achieve &lt;1cm position accuracy.
 I also built a dynamic autonomous framework using pose-based